Fucosidosis: Treatment

+Research into bone marrow transplants, in an attempt to improve enzyme activity, is ongoing as of 2023.

 History

 Fucosidosis is an extremely rare disorder first described in 1962 in two Italian siblings who showed progressive intellectual disability and neurological deterioration.
-The disease itself is extremely rare (less than 100 documented cases) only affecting 1:2,000,000, with most cases being occurring in Italy, Cuba, and the southwest U.S. The disease has three different types.
-Type 1 and 2 are considered severe, and Type 3 being a mild disease.
-Symptoms are highly variable with mild cases being able to live to within the third or fourth decade.
-Type 1 and 2 are both linked with mental retardation.
-Severe cases can develop life-threatening complications early in childhood.
+The disease itself is extremely rare (less than 100 documented cases) only affecting 1:2,000,000, with most cases occurring in Italy, Cuba, and the southwest U.S.

-Because the major accumulating glycoconjugate in fucosidosis patients is the blood group H-antigen, it is intriguing to speculate, but the evidence is not clear at this time, that blood type may affect the course of the disease.

 Other forms

 Canine fucosidosis is found in the English Springer Spaniel.

 Typically affecting dogs between 18 months and four years, symptoms include: